harmtemolder/koreader-calibre-plugin/README.md

 - calibre allows you to auto-connect to a folder device on boot, which greatly speeds up your workflow when testing.
 You can find this under “Preferences” > “Tweaks”, search for `auto_connect_to_folder`.
 Point that to the `dummy_device` folder in this repository.
 (I have included royalty free EPUBs for your and my convenience.)
 - If you're testing and don't actually want to update any metadata, set `DRY_RUN` to `True` in `__init__.py`.
 - I work in PyCharm, which offers a remote debugging server.
 Follow [these steps](https://harmtemolder.com/calibre-development-in-pycharm/) to set that up.
 To enable that in this plugin, set `PYDEVD` to `True` in `__init__.py`.You might need to change `sys.path.append` in `action.py`.
+- The supported device drivers can be found in the `supported_devices` list at line 366 in `action.py`.
+Adding a new type here is the first step to adding support, but make sure all features are tested thoroughly before releasing a version with an added device

 ### Downloading dependencies